idlirfida/to-the-stars/README.md

 ## Overview

-To the Stars is a bespoke, full-stack travelogue platform intended for my partner and I to share our experience with family and friends as we embark on an extended trip around Europe.
+To the Stars is a bespoke, responsive, full-stack travelogue platform intended for my partner and I to share our experience with family and friends as we embark on an extended trip around Europe.

+To the Stars was developed as the Capstone project during my studies at BrainStation's January, 2024 Web Development Cohort.

 ### Problem

-My partner and I are on the verge of starting an extended trip to Europe that will span several months.
+During the course of development of this project, my partner and I had just begun a shoestring trip across Europe that would span several months.
 We both like writing, my partner enjoys photography, and I love making music.
-We have dreamt for a long time of an extended travel adventure, which we can document for our family and friends, and for posterity.
+We had dreamt for a long time of an extended travel adventure, which we could document for our family and friends, and for posterity.

-Previous attempts to share these experiences have been disjointed, between sending pictures to group chats and sharing Google Photos albums.
-Having a centralized platform to deliver the content we create will aid us both in inspiration and motivation to continue to document our experiences, and to experience them more insighfully, more memorably.
-It will also make it easier for our intended audience to be able to stay up to date with what we are doing, and hopefully live our adventure vicariously through us.
+Previous attempts to share similar experiences had been disjointed, between sending pictures to group chats and sharing Google Photos albums.
+I hoped having a centralized platform to deliver the content we created would aid us both in inspiration and motivation to continue to document our experiences, and to experience them more insighfully, more memorably.
+It would also make it easier for our intended audience to be able to stay up to date with what we were doing, and hopefully live our adventure vicariously through us.

 ### User Profile